kevL/yata/ReadMe.txt

-A right-click on the Property Panel button will cycle the panel's docked location through the four corners of the page in a clockwise direction, or counter-clockwise if the Shift key is pressed.
+A right-click on the Property Panel button will cycle the panel's docked location through the four corners of the page in a clockwise direction, or counter-clockwise if [Shift] is pressed.
 If the height of the panel is greater than the height of the page, the panel simply shifts to the left or right side instead.